serefsaid/twitterclone/readme.rst

-witter clone made by codeigniter 3
+twitter clone made by codeigniter 3